skellat/mkdocs-cms/README.md

 Updates continue as the world around us continues to be far stranger than expected.
 Eventually this may migrate off [MkDocs](https://www.mkdocs.org/) to another solution.

 This site can be found at <https://erielookingproductions.info>.
 Hosting is being handled via GitHub Pages like many of its sister sites.
-Migration is expected to hosting elsewhere.
+Alternative solutions need to be sought.